KSDT Radio

 KSDT is an online college radio station which refers to itself as "fiercely independent college radio".
-Its facilities are located on the campus of the University of California San Diego in La Jolla.
+Its facilities are located on the campus of the University of California, San Diego in La Jolla.

-KSDT is completely student run and operated.
-Its community comprises staff members, DJs, interns, practice room members and general fans.
+KSDT is completely student-run and operated.
+Its community comprises staff members, DJs, interns, practice room members, and general fans.
 The station regularly conducts interviews and studio sessions with San Diego and Southern California artists, as well as hosts off-the-air concerts, open mics and poetry readings.
-It publishes a quarterly zine featuring pictures from recent events, music opinion pieces and album reviews, as well as community art and poetry.
+It publishes a quarterly zine featuring pictures from recent events, music opinion pieces, and album reviews, as well as community art and poetry.
+It also is the flagship radio carrier of the UC San Diego Tritons athletic programs.

 Organization

 KSDT is a student-run radio station.
-Its staff, consisting of a general manager, promotions director, two audio engineers, programming director, marketing director, music director, webmaster, secretary, media director and design director are all required by KSDT's charter to be students at UCSD.
+Its staff, consisting of a general manager, promotions director, two audio engineers, programming director, marketing director, music director, webmaster, secretary, media director, sports broadcasting director and design director, are all required by KSDT's charter to be students at UCSD.
 Each staff member is required to maintain an internship program, the largest of which being those for audio engineering and graphic design.
 Oversight is provided by the Associated Students (AS) and UCSD administration.

 The majority of the organization's staff and budget is devoted to providing a public service to the surrounding communities by playing music and hosting programming not normally heard elsewhere; usually taking the form of music shows featuring independent and underground music from a variety of genres.
 While indie rock music and its many subgenres are consistently found being broadcast from KSDT, other genres such as jazz, blues, electronic music, ambient music, experimental, hip hop, world, and others can also be heard on-air.
-This is not indicative of any preference of music directors, but more on the makeup of its volunteer student DJs and the communities they represent.
+This is not indicative of any preference of music directors, but more on the makeup of its volunteer students DJs and the communities they represent.
 Alongside the Che Cafe, KSDT was a large part of the San Diego Punk and Hardcore Scene during the 1970s and 1980s.

-KSDT does feature an open-door policy to accepting volunteer student DJs.
+KSDT does feature an open-door policy for accepting volunteer student DJs.
 Any UC San Diego student can apply to be accepted into a quarter-long DJ training process, consisting of hands-on training as well as volunteer work.
 If training is completed, shows are then created in the next quarter for an hour-long time slot during the week.

 KSDT also has a recording studio, which runs under the responsibility of the audio engineers.
 It has mainly been used to record songs and demos for local acts and student musicians, as well as to teach for the audio engineering internship program.

+Through the use of multiple online radio streams, KSDT broadcasts every UC San Diego basketball, baseball, softball, volleyball, soccer, and water polo home game, along with select road games.
+These broadcasts are presented under the branding of KSDT Sports.